paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### AlmostEqual for Floating Point

-Comparing floating point numbers can be a hit or miss affair.
+Floating point number comparisons can be hit or miss.
 Every mathematical operation is subject to rounding to fit into the number of bits.
 A single precision 32-bit float has around 7 digits of accuracy.
 Even trivial calculations may not compare equal.

 Enter `Compare.AlmostEqual`.
 You can specify the minimum change or use the defaults of 0.001 for single precision and 0.00001 for doubles.